 Dr. Hare became Science and Research Director in October of 2016.
 Before that, he held various positions with NOAA Fisheries for more than two decades, winning multiple awards for his leadership and administrative capabilities, as well as for his research.
 Most recently, he served as Supervisory Research Oceanographer and Acting Ecosystems Processes Division Chief for the Narragansett Laboratory.
 In this role he managed division research while also managing personnel and research resources for five different locations in the center.

 CDR Nicole Cabana is a NOAA Corps Officer.
 She has served in a broad range of operational, staff, and leadership positions during her 19 years of service in the NOAA Corps.
 She has an undergraduate degree in Marine Biology, a Masters degree in Engineering, and certificates in GIS and Project Management.
 She is also a dual rated pilot.
 Over her career she has served in both marine and aviation operational billets, operating NOAA ships , serving as a divemaster, and flying NOAA aircraft on a variety of scientific missions.

-The Woods Hole Laboratory, founded in 1871, is the nation's oldest marine research station, and is the original laboratory of today’s National Marine Fisheries Service and U.S. Fish and Wildlife Service.
+The Woods Hole Laboratory, founded in 1871, is the nation's oldest marine research station, and is the original laboratory of today’s NOAA Fisheries and the U.S. Fish and Wildlife Service.
 It also houses the nation’s oldest public aquarium, the Woods Hole Science Aquarium, which is open to visitors year-round.